zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ### Write Buffer Size

-  Amount of data to build up in memory (backed by an unsorted log on disk) before converting to a sorted on-disk file.
+The ```write_buffer_size``` parameter specifies the amount of data that builds up in memory (backed by an 		     unsorted log on disk), before being converted to a sorted on-disk file.

-  Larger values increase performance, especially during bulk loads.
+Larger ```write_buffer_size``` values increase performance, especially during bulk loads.
 Up to two write buffers may be held in memory at the same time, so you may wish to adjust this parameter to control memory usage.
 Also, a larger write buffer will result in a longer recovery time the next time the database is opened.

-  Default is: 4MB
+The default ```write_buffer_size``` is 4MB.

 ```erlang
 {eleveldb, [